Yijia-Zhang/clowdr-web-app/README.md

     1. Rename the copy to `.env`
     1. That's it, no further customisation is required for local development.
 1. Ensure `mongo`, `mongodump` and `mongorestore` are on your PATH.
-1. From within `clowdr-web-app`, run `npm run init-test-data`
+1. From within `clowdr-web-app`, run `npm run create-conference1` (Make sure Node.js is updated to v14).
 1. From within `clowdr-web-app`, run `npm start`.
 This may take a while.
 1. If all went well, you will (eventually - it can take minutes!) end up with a browser tab showing you a test instance of Clowdr.
+1. Then you can login using:
+      Email: admin@sc1.com
+      Password: admin

 ## Configuring External Services

-For this step you will need to enter the CLOWDR interface using:
+For this step you will need to change the confieguration in the `.env`:

-    EMAIL:    clowdr@sys.admin
-    PASSWORD: admin

-Navigate to Administration > Conference Configuration.
-You will need to add various API keys and tokens to this interface.
-(Make sure to hit SAVE after each token.)

-**NOTE** DO NOT hit "Initialize Conference" now.
-The backend is required first.

 ### Twilio